-4.Check the dropdown list of the combo box in HTML Preview (screenshot below).
+4.Check the dropdown list of the combo box in Authentic View (screenshot below).

-The value All can now be entered in the byrelevance node.
+Now if the user selection is All, then this value (All) is passed to the node /presswatch/selection/byrelevance.
 The idea is that when the byrelevance node contains the value All, all news items should be displayed.

 The condition that displays the news item template has a single branch with the expression metainfo/relevance=/presswatch/selection/byrelevance.
 Since no metainfo/relevance node has the value All, no news item will be displayed when All is the value of the byrelevance node.
 What you have to do is create a second branch for the condition, which will test for a value of All.
 By creating the news item template within this branch, you will be outputting the news item if the test is true.
 Do this as follows:

 1.In Design View, select the news item condition.

 2.Right-click the condition and, from the context menu, select Copy Branch.